thewca/wca-regulations/wca-guidelines.md

 - 11e2++) [EXAMPLE] Suppose a competitor has 5 regularly numbered attempts, and #2 leads to extra attempts.
 The competitor should do extra attempts until there is a valid extra attempt to replace #2.
 Suppose later another attempt leads to extra attempts, the competitor should proceed in a similar way as for #2.

+## <article-12><notation><notation> Article 12: Notation
+- 12a2+) [CLARIFICATION] For example, both Rw and 2Rw are valid notation for the same physical move for the 3x3x3 Cube.
+1Rw is not valid notation for any NxNxN Cube, and 3Rw is not valid notation for the 2x2x2 Cube or the 3x3x3 Cube (but 3Rw is valid notation for the 4x4x4 Cube and larger NxNxN Cubes).

 ## <article-A><speedsolving><speedsolving> Article A: Speed Solving

 - A1a2+) [ADDITION] In case of a cumulative time limit, the judge records the original recorded time for a DNF on the score sheet in parentheses, e.g. "DNF (1:02.27)".